osmandapp/docs/content/osmand/plugins/contour-lines.md

 ### Choose Meters or Feet

+The contour interval can be displayed in feet, or meters.
+It is important to decide on which units are convenient for you, so that to download the respective version of the Contour lines map.
+It is not interchangeable, and in case it is needed to change feet into meters, or vice versa, the previous version of the Contour lines map has to be removed, so that to download anew the required version.

-When you click to ["Contour lines"](/osmand/plugins/contour-lines#downloading-files-and-enable-on-the-map) in the country maps list you see dialogue of choosing Contour lines file in meter or feet.
+The versions - feet or meters - are displayed on the download popup, when the ["Contour lines"](/osmand/plugins/contour-lines#downloading-files-and-enable-on-the-map) option is clicked in the country, or region map list.
+It allows you to choose what Contour lines file is needed: in meters, or in feet.

-You need to choose the meter or feet parameter and download the file.

-You will need to re-download the file to change the format.

 ![Contour lines download dialogue Android](/assets/images/plugins/contour-lines/contour_lines_plugin_download_dialogue_android.png)

 ## Toggle maps on per profile

+Downloaded can be as many maps as required, and then it is possible to determine what map to show for what profile.

 Check to enable Contour Lines option in [Configure map menu](/osmand/map/vector-maps#contour-lines).